elgohr/elgohr.github.io/content/blogs/maven-integration.md

 ---
-layout: post
 title: "Maven Latest in Continuous Integration"
 date: 2017-12-27
+draft: false
+tags:
+  - Maven
+  - CI/CD
+  - Concourse
+description: "Howto use maven latest in CI/CD"
+toc: false
 ---

 `Disclaimer: This article requires a high automated test coverage.
 If you haven't got this, you should probably start your journey at http://blog.cleancoder.com/`

 In the past few weeks I played with the idea of self-driving, zero-maintenance jobs.
-Let's call them Herbie-Jobs :)
+Let's call them Herbie-Jobs 🚗

 The idea of using CI/CD pipelines inside [Concourse](https://concourse.ci/) or other tools, to update components isn't that new.
 Nevertheless I asked myself whether this could also be useful in daily software-development.